“We’re not in Kansas anymore, Toto.”

 Consider the data chart above showcasing e-commerce sales year over year.

 Businesses speaking to businesses are already using graphics like it.
 But, they haven’t really entered the mainstream — until now.
-Even businesses speaking to consumers usually use data visualizations because they operate in certain niches where the technical could do with some visual simplification.
+Even businesses speaking to consumers usually use data visualizations because they operate in certain niches where the technology could do with some visual simplification.

 A good example of this is personal finance or employment-related data research, such as those gathered by Gallup.
 Social statistics gathered by outlets like the Pew Research Center also get some airtime as they may be used by reporters of publications like The Washington Post to impact general audiences.